glycerine/libzipfs/README.md

 ### api/code code inside your `my.go.binary.combo` binary:

-See testfiles/api.go for a full demo:
+type `make demo` and see testfiles/api.go for a full demo:

 ~~~
 package main